Handling Requests for Evidence (RFEs)

 Your attorney can examine the request, and draft a response that is likely to adequately meet the need for information that the officer is seeking.
 If you receive an RFE or if your employee receives one, the important thing is to act quickly.
 Seeking a skilled attorney is an important first step.

 A request for evidence does not mean your visa application will be denied.
 With the help of an experienced Houston immigration lawyer, it may only be a small roadbump.
 Kathryn Karam has helped many Houston applicants successfully respond to RFEs.
-Call The Law Office of Kathryn N. Karam, P.C. today at (832) 582-0620 to schedule a consultation to discuss how to respond to a Request for Evidence.
+Call Karam Immigration law today at (832) 582-0620 to schedule a consultation to discuss how to respond to a Request for Evidence.